5T33Z0/OC-Little-Translated/10_Kexts_Loading_Sequence_Examples/README.md

 This is how a possible sequence of kexts for a Laptop might look.
 In this example, the Trackpad requires `VoodooPS2Controller`, WiFi and BT are by Intel and the Ethernet card is from Realtek.
 Depending on your Laptop components, Kexts 10 to 17 could be something else entirely.

-**Note about VirtzalSMC sensor plugins**
+> **Note**: VirtualSMC sensor plugins
+>

-- Dell users can add `SMCDellSensors` for temperature monitoring and fan control.
+>- Dell users can add `SMCDellSensors` for temperature monitoring and fan control.
-- If your laptop has a built-in compatible brightness sensor, you can add `SMCLightSensor`
+>- If your laptop has a built-in compatible brightness sensor, you can add `SMCLightSensor`

 ## Notes
 - :warning: The plists included in this section ARE NOT for use with any system.
 The are only examples for demonstrating the order of the kexts listed in "Kernel/Add" section!